customer-dynamics/c3-amazon-connect/README.md

 **💰 Contact Center Commerce.
 Simplified for Amazon Connect.**

-C3 for Amazon Connect is a collection of resources to help you collect payments over the phone with Amazon Connect using [C3 payments](https://www.customerdynamics.com/c3-payment).
+C3 for Amazon Connect is a collection of AWS resources to help you collect payments over the phone with Amazon Connect using [C3 payments](https://www.customerdynamics.com/c3-payment).

 ## Features

-### 📞 Amazon Connect Integration

-C3 for Amazon Connect integrates seamlessly with Amazon Connect to provide a secure payment experience for your customers.
-Collect payments over the phone with confidence through a secure IVR solution.

-### ✅ PCI DSS Compliance
+### ✅ PCI DSS Compliant

-Customer Dynamics is a PCI DSS Level 1 Service Provider, so you can rest assured that your customers' payment information is secure.
+Being a PCI DSS Level 1 Service Provider, Customer Dynamics takes compliance seriously.
+C3 for Amazon Connect is designed to help you achieve and maintain PCI DSS compliance while taking payments.

 To learn more about C3 and PCI compliance, please visit our [PCI compliance documentation](./docs/PCI-COMPLIANCE.md).